ephieo/jigsaw-tech-test/README.md

 # UPDATE
-I kept working on the tech test after the deadline so it's complete and refactored on the branch called : after-deadline-changes
+I kept working on the tech test after the deadline so it's complete and refactored on the branch called : after-deadline-changes.
+I also refactored the tests to use chai alongside tape and all tests now pass.

 # HOW TO USE :
 - Clone the repo.